VladNovick/ASP.NET-Core-to-Linux/README.md

 1.2.3 - Tools -> Nuget Package Manager

        find add remove package:
 		       Microsoft.ApplicationInsights.AspNetCore.
        This package using for Microsoft Azure server.

 1.2.4 Remove from Startup.cs ( Startup class ) next code:

             if (env.IsDevelopment())
             {
-                // This will push telemetry data through Application Insights pipeline faster, allowing you to view results immediately. builder.AddApplicationInsightsSettings(developerMode: true);
+                // This will push telemetry data through Application
+				// Insights pipeline faster, allowing you to view results immediately. builder.AddApplicationInsightsSettings(developerMode: true);
             }

 1.2.5 Do it: Clean Solution, Rebuild All

-1.3 Run Command Prompt ( cmd )
+1.3 Run on the Command Prompt ( cmd )

 		dotnet publish -c Release -r ubuntu.16.04-x64